National Asian Pacific Center on Aging

-The National Asian Pacific Center on Aging (NAPCA) is an American advocacy and service organization for elderly Asian Americans and Pacific Islanders (AAPI).
+The National Asian Pacific Center on Aging (NAPCA) was founded in 1979 and is a Seattle, Washington-based non-profit and American advocacy and service organization for elderly Asian Americans and Pacific Islanders (AAPI).

 NAPCA works to assist AAPI seniors and educate the general public on the needs of the AAPI aging community.
 NAPCA offers AAPI seniors assistance with federal programs such as Medicare, Medicaid, and Social Security.
 It also provides them with a multilingual helpline.

 Programs and Services

 NAPCA partners with other agencies to provide programs and services to AAPI seniors that address their cultural challenges and language barriers.

 The Senior Community Service Employment Program (SCSEP)

-The NAPCA Senior Community Service Employment Program (SCSEP) serves limited- and non-English speaking Asian American and Pacific Islander over age 55 who need employment.
+The NAPCA Senior Community Service Employment Program (SCSEP) is part of the National Senior Community Service Employment (SCSEP) program through the U.S. Department of Labor and serves limited- and non-English speaking Asian American and Pacific Islander over age 55 who need employment.
 SCSEP helps participants to gain work experience and on-the-job training at nonprofit organizations or government agencies.
-SCSEP participants served in day cares, childcare, senior centers, public libraries, social service agencies, and government offices.
+SCSEP participants have served in daycares, childcare, senior centers, public libraries, social service agencies, and government offices.
 SCESP serves over 1,200 AAPI seniors annually in Los Angeles, Seattle, San Francisco, Orange County, California, Chicago, Boston, New York City, Philadelphia, and Houston.